homerhanumat/lzchugo/content/reading.md

 ## Mahayana Source

 <p>
-  Of the numerous Mahayana sutras, for modern Zen students the Perfect Wisdom literaturtakes pride of place.
-Edward Conze provides a solid translations of Sanskrit versions otwo important short sutras in <a href = "http://www.amazon.coBuddhist-Wisdom-Diamond-Sutra-Heart/dp/0375726004" target = "_blank"><em>Buddhist WisdomThe Diamond Sutra and The Heart Sutra</em></a>.
-Both works are accompanied by verhelpful notes.
+  Of the numerous Mahayana sutras, for modern Zen students the Perfect Wisdom literature takes pride of place.
+Edward Conze provides solid translations of Sanskrit versions of two important short sutras in <a href = "https://www.amazon.com/Buddhist-Wisdom-Diamond-Sutra-Heart/dp/0375726004" target = "_blank"><em>Buddhist Wisdom: The Diamond Sutra and The Heart Sutra</em></a>.
+Both works are accompanied by very helpful notes.
 The Heart Sutra also has the original Sanskrit (in Romanized type).
 </p>

 <p>
-  Conze translated a great deal of Perfect Wisdom literature, including the centradocument:  <a href = "http://www.citylights.com/book/?GCOI=87286100675230" target "_blank"><em>The Perfection of Wisdom In Eight Thousand Lines & Its Verse Summary</em></a>.
-Don't miss Chapter 30, the story of the very earnest Sad&amacr;prarudit("Ever-Weeping").
+  Conze translated a great deal of Perfect Wisdom literature, including the central document:  <a href = "http://www.citylights.com/book/?GCOI=87286100675230" target "_blank"><em>The Perfection of Wisdom In Eight Thousand Lines & Its Verse Summary</em></a>.
+Don't miss Chapter 30, the story of the very earnest Sad&amacr;prarudita ("Ever-Weeping").
 </p>

 <p>
-  The massive Avatamsaka Sutra, extant mostly in Chinese, is the considered throot-scripture for the Hua-Yen (Flower-Ornament) School of Buddhist thought, from whicZen draws much inspiration.
-Thomas Cleary provides a complete translation in <a href "http://www.shambhala.com/the-flower-ornament-scripture.html" target = "_blank"><em>ThFlower Ornament Scripture</em></a>.
-The final portion, which describes the spirituajourney of the young seeker Sudhana to 52 enlightened teachers, is extant in Sanskrit as separate sutra known as the Ga&#7751;&#7693;avy&umacr;ha.
-For an overview of Hua-yethought see Francis H. Cook's <a href = "http://www.psupress.org/books/title0-271-02190-X.html" target = "_blank"><em>Hua-Yen Buddhism:  The Jewel Net of Indra</em></a>.
+  The massive Avatamsaka Sutra, extant mostly in Chinese, is the considered the root-scripture for the Hua-Yen (Flower-Ornament) School of Buddhist thought, from which Zen draws much inspiration.
+Thomas Cleary provides a complete translation in <a href "https://www.shambhala.com/the-flower-ornament-scripture-618.html" target = "_blank"><em>The Flower Ornament Scripture</em></a>.
+The final portion, which describes the spiritual journey of the young seeker Sudhana to 52 enlightened teachers, is extant in Sanskrit as separate sutra known as the Ga&#7751;&#7693;avy&umacr;ha.
+For an overview of Hua-yen thought see Francis H. Cook's <a href = "http://www.psupress.org/books/titles/0-271-02190-X.html" target = "_blank"><em>Hua-Yen Buddhism:  The Jewel Net of Indra</em></a>.
 </p>
 <p>
-  If you plan to read only one of the "longer" sutras, let it be the Lotus Sutra of thPerfect Law.
-Although it is not especially connected to Zen it is beloved in all of thschools of East Asian Buddhism.
-Savor the happy mood, the vigorous poetry, and thstriking images and tales: the Burning House, the Phantom City, the Daughter of the DragoKing, the virtues of Avalokiteshvara, the Bodhisattva who hears the world's cries, anmany others that have worked their way into Asian culture.
-The best version is thChinese translation by Kumarajiva; a very good recent English rendering of this is BurtoWatson's <a href = "http://cup.columbia.edu/search-results?keyword=lotus+sutra" target "_blank"><em>The FLotus Sutra</em></a>.
+  If you plan to read only one of the "longer" sutras, let it be the Lotus Sutra of the Perfect Law.
+Although it is not especially connected to Zen it is beloved in all of the schools of East Asian Buddhism.
+Savor the happy mood, the vigorous poetry, and the striking images and tales: the Burning House, the Phantom City, the Daughter of the Dragon King, the virtues of Avalokiteshvara, the Bodhisattva who hears the world's cries, and many others that have worked their way into Asian culture.
+The best version is the Chinese translation by Kumarajiva; a very good recent English rendering of this is Burton Watson's <a href = "http://cup.columbia.edu/book/the-lotus-sutra/9780231081610" target="_blank"><em>The FLotus Sutra</em></a>.
 </p>
 <p>
-  For keeping track of the various Mahayana schools and texts you probably can't do bettethan <a href = "http://www.amazon.com/Mahayana-Buddhism-Doctrinal-Foundations-Religious/d0415356539" target = "_blank"><em>Mahayana Buddhism: The Doctrinal Foundations</em></a> bPaul Williams.
+  For keeping track of the various Mahayana schools and texts you probably can't do better than <a href = "https://www.amazon.com/Mahayana-Buddhism-Doctrinal-Foundations-Religious/dp/0415356539/ref=sr_1_2?dchild=1&keywords=paul+williams+mahayana+buddhism&qid=1594680151&sr=8-2" target = "_blank"><em>Mahayana Buddhism: The Doctrinal Foundations</em></a> by Paul Williams.
 </p>

 ## Poetry

 <p>
-    Just a modest offering for now:  may it grow with further reading and with thsuggestions of Sangha members.
+    Just a modest offering for now:  may it grow with further reading and with the suggestions of Sangha members.
 </p>